rhodey/hecate/MAC.md

 All the docs in main README now apply to what you have.

 ## Video calls
 MacOS docker support works by shipping a linux VM.
 This VM has many things available but `v4l2loopback` is not available.
 Video calls with macOS should work if you get `v4l2loopback` into a linux VM and run Hecate containers from there.
-The thing to do is to have OBS Studio send a UDP video stream into the VM and to have ffmpeg accept that stream and present it as a `v4l2loopback` device at `/dev/video0`.
+The thing to do is to have OBS Studio send a UDP video stream into the VM and to have ffmpeg accept that stream and present it as a `v4l2loopback` device at `/dev/video0` where Signal Desktop will find it.

 If you get this working and with a happy setup path please share and I will update the docs.